dhurlburtusa/shortcuts/http/http-content_security_policy-notes.md

 # HTTP Content-Security-Policy Notes

-The Content Security Policy (CSP) adds a layer of security to help detect and mitigate certain types of attacks, including Cross Site Scriptiong (XSS) and data injection attacks.
+The Content Security Policy (CSP) adds a layer of security to help detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks.

 To enable CSP, you need to configure your web server to return the